hlin101/TRACE/README.md

 ### `StepperMotorFullMotion.ino` — Automated Scan

 Flash this sketch when running a full acquisition.
-It waits for a `'G'` command over Serial, then performs a boustrophedon (snake-path) raster scan of the XY stage, sampling the analog sensor at each step and streaming `x_mm y_mm thickness_mm` triples back to the host.
+It waits for a `'G'` command over Serial, then performs a snake scan of the platform, sampling the analog sensor at each step and streaming `x_mm y_mm thickness_mm` triples back to the host.

 **Key parameters (edit at top of file):**